simmonspark/transformer_based_GF/README.md

 # transformer_based_QA friend
 ## 시언이의 두근두근 챗봇 만들기 from scratch
 transformer based QA friend project for my own..

+!!
+Due to problems with triangular matrix implementation, a multihead attention module was used in the decoder part.

 ![image](https://github.com/user-attachments/assets/8054ded3-43d3-470f-8fd6-56ba88e8a832)

 in this project the implementation is slightly different as avoiding explosive gradient & not using lr warmup decay